Ableton Live vs Bitwig Studio – Which One is Better? (2023)

 Ableton Live, which originally launched in 2001, has long been a top contender of DAWs centered on live performances and electronic music.
-But Bitwig Studio, headed by ex-Ableton International Sales Manager Placidus Schelbert, is the (relatively) new kid on the block seen as a serious rival to Ableton’s reign.
+But Bitwig Studio, created by ex-Ableton International Sales Manager Placidus Schelbert, has now developed into a mature DAW that’s a very valid alternative.

 But does it have enough bite to dethrone the pack leader?
 Or can an old dog learn enough new tricks to stay at the top?
 We discuss this further in this article, going over the advantages and shortcomings of each compared to the other.